 Gluten-Free Miso Paste Brands:

-Like we stated above, the fermentation process and ingredients strongly affect whether or not a miso paste brand is gluten-free.
+As I stated above, the fermentation process and ingredients strongly affect whether or not a miso paste brand is gluten-free.
 For example, if the company used barley or wheat as the koji starter base, it will obviously not be gluten-free.
 On the other hand, if the company uses rice, it is more likely to be gluten-free (though not always because of possible added ingredients).

-Below I listed some certified gluten-free miso brands that I buy and use at home!
+Below I listed some gluten-free miso brands that I buy and use at home!
 I also have chosen to only list miso paste brands that are a product of Japan or the United States.

 1. Hikari Miso Paste

 Hikari is probably the most famous gluten-free miso brand on the market.
 This gluten-free miso paste is a product of Japan so it is truly authentic.
 Usually, you can find this brand in most well stocked-grocery stores in the United States as well as most Asian markets.
 This gluten-free miso paste is a product of Japan making it truly authentic.
-Finally, this miso paste is certified in three categories: USDA organic, gluten-free, and non-GMO.
+Finally, this miso paste is certified in three categories: USDA organic, certified gluten-free, and non-GMO.